MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 17. Click **Create** to enable your policy.

-#### Task 4: Simulate risk events against the Azure AD Identity Protection policies
+#### Task 4: Simulate risk events against the Microsoft Entra ID Identity Protection policies

 > Before you start this task, ensure that the template deployment you started in Exercise 1 has completed.
 The deployment includes an Azure VM named **az500-04-vm1**.

-1. In the Azure portal, set the **Directory + subscription** filter to the Azure AD tenant associated with the Azure subscription into which you deployed the **az500-04-vm1** Azure VM.
+1. In the Azure portal, set the **Directory + subscription** filter to the Microsoft Entra ID tenant associated with the Azure subscription into which you deployed the **az500-04-vm1** Azure VM.

 2. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Virtual machines** and press the **Enter** key.